archbloom/Group-Project/Assignment 3/Readme.md

 		- $ gcc -o analyser packet_analyser.c
 		- $ ./analyser arp-storm.pcap http_witp_jpegs.cap tcp-ecn-sample.pcap

-	* You can provide as many as packets as argument to the program.
+	* You can provide as many as pcaps as argument to the program.

 	* output of the program is in 'output.txt'